JakeDudum/learnAngular5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 This project was created by following instructions from an online video course from LinkedIn Learning.
-Here is a link to the course should you wish to take it as well: `https://www.linkedin.com/learning/learning-angular`.
+Here is a link to the course should you wish to take it as well: [Click Me](https://www.linkedin.com/learning/learning-angular).

+The site is very simple and straight forward.
+Users can click on the search field and start typing away.
+Results matching what the user has input will populate underneath.
+Clicking on any of these will then display info on the given artist.
+Currently the available artists are hard coded into the site as there is no back end for this project.
+However, there is code in place that would allow an external API to be used in `app.component.ts` on lines 88-93, though this would require some code refactoring in order to make sure the site still works.

+This project was made in order to better understand and grasp Angular and Typescript.

 ## Development server